feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl1.md

  vector class in the `dg::blas1` functions.
 This is an advanced feature and requires you to provide a specialization of `dg::TensorTraits` for your class, where you specify the parallelization strategy that the libary should choose.
-Please consult the [documentation](https://feltor-dev.github.io/doc/dg/html/index.html#dispatch) for further details on this.
+Please consult the [documentation](https://feltor-dev.github.io/doc/dg/html/index.html#dispatch) for further details on how we dispatch the blas functions and our template traits system.

   The `dg::Timer`
  measures the time it took to execute the functions.